Reviewing Primo Water (PRMW) and Its Rivals

 |$412.51 million

-Primo Water’s rivals have higher revenue and earnings than Primo Water.
-Primo Water is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+Primo Water’s competitors have higher revenue and earnings than Primo Water.
+Primo Water is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Analyst Recommendations

-This is a summary of recent ratings for Primo Water and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and price targets for Primo Water and its competitors, as provided by MarketBeat.

 |Sell Ratings